minhnc/quotes/README.md

-# Next.js & NextUI Template
+# Beautiful app built with Next.js & NextUI

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a quote app based on freeCodeCamp’s [Quote Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine) challenge.

+It's designed to brighten your day with inspirational quotes and stunning images from Unsplash.

 ## Technologies Used